Domino-Blockchain/domichain-program-library/docs/src/stake-pool/overview.md

 to hold undelegated stake in process of rebalancing.
 After the staker decreases the stake on a validator, one epoch later, the update operation will merge the decreased stake into the reserve.
-Conversely, whenever the staker increases the stake on a validator, the lamports are drawn from the reserve stake account.
+Conversely, whenever the staker increases the stake on a validator, the satomis are drawn from the reserve stake account.

 ### Validator list account